-What immediately stands out is the change in trend line.
+What immediately stands out is the change in the trend line.
 In sharp contrast to purchasing property, subletting rentals in cities with higher rental costs will give, on average, higher returns.
-The difference in results is so stark that Santa Barbara, CA appears as one of the top 5 places to rent-to-rent on Airbnb in the entire U.S., but as one of¬†the worst 5 for buy-to-rent.
+The differences are so stark that Santa Barbara, CA appears as one of the top 5 places for rent-to-rent on Airbnb in the entire U.S., but as one of¬†the worst 5 for buy-to-rent.

-Also worth mentioning are the Hawaiian islands of Kihei and Lahaina, which despite their small size, look like savvy investment opportunities, with their high occupancy rates and relatively low rental costs compared to their Airbnb earning potential.
+Notable mentions are the Hawaiian islands of Kihei and Lahaina.¬†Which, despite their small size, look like savvy investment opportunities, with high occupancy rates and relatively low rental costs compared to their Airbnb earning potential.

-Again, it’s crucial to remember, however, that this analysis does not differentiate between high and low performing neighborhoods within each city.
+Again, this analysis does not differentiate between high and low performing neighborhoods within each city.
 In reality, many cities that look like great investment opportunities are made up of some not-so-desirable neighborhoods.
 Equally, some cities that look like financial sinkholes have their share of cheaper, up-and-coming rental markets.

 To conduct a deeper dive into each market we recommend subscribing to the Investment Explorer.
 With the ability to view the performance of over 100,000 individual rental properties along with postal code summaries and historical trends, the tool helps users to identify the standout neighborhoods that will ensure the best possible ROI for your budget and preferences.